-The three finalists will proceed to the final round, where they make a six-minute presentation on any stock of their choice, followed by nine minutes of Q&A. Judges deliberate while students head to the awards reception, where first and second place winners are announced and all competitors can mingle with judges and peers.
+The three finalists will proceed to the final round, where they make a six-minute presentation on any stock of their choice, followed by nine minutes of Q&A. First and second place winners are announced.

 Competing teams are not permitted to watch one another’s presentations in the first three rounds.
 Finalists are allowed to watch other teams present as long as they have finished their own presentation.
 Non-finalists are allowed to watch final rounds.

 Experience the intensity, depth, and breadth of questions posed by top investment professionals – the kinds of questions asked daily on Wall Street.

 Network with investment industry professionals – SPC judges, sponsors, and MBA competitors who will soon enter the field.